 Employers that make significant modifications to their preapproved documents can’t rely on the sponsor’s advisory or opinion letter.
 These employers can request DLs (using IRS Form 5300), but only under the limited circumstances that apply to individually designed plans — i.e., initial qualification, plan termination or other circumstances announced by the IRS.

-Final IRS regulations issued in 2007 require employers with 403(b) plans to have a written plan document (a narrow exception applies for some churches).
+Final IRS regulations issued in 2007 require employers with 403(b) plans (with a narrow exception for some churches) to have a written plan document.
 Employers that adopted a plan document by Dec.
-31, 2009, have until March 31, 2020 — the end of the first remedial amendment period (RAP) for 403(b) plans — to fix any defects in their plan documents.
+31, 2009, originally had until March 31, 2020, to fix any defects in their plan documents.
+However, on March 27, 2020, the IRS extended the deadline to June 30, 2020.
+This date is now the last day of the first remedial amendment period (RAP) for 403(b) plans.

 No determination letters for 403(b) plans.
 The IRS does not issue DLs for 403(b) plans.
 Adopting a preapproved plan is the only way for employers to receive assurance that their plan documents comply with the IRC’s requirements for 403(b) plans.